victordqa/will-do-app/README.md

 * Build and deploy fullstack MERN app,
 * REDUX,
+* Password hash and salt,
 * User Authentication using JSON  Web  Token.

+Main changes when compared to original tutorial:

+* No boostrap used to exercise front-end skills,
+* Changed the app from a shopping list, where all authenticated users can see and edit the items of the list, to a to-do list, where users can only visualize and change their own tasks.

 ## Usage
 Using Chrome: